 For your convenience, you can review, print, or download the 2023 payroll calendar from the IBC Payroll Schedule Calendars web page.

-Wage and Tax Statements (W-2 forms) will be available for viewing and printing in Employee Express (EEX) by January 15, 2022.
+The target date for Wage and Tax Statements (W-2 forms) to be available for viewing and printing in Employee Express (EEX) is January 14, 2023.
 In addition, hard copy W-2s will be provided to all employees who did not elect to turn off the printed W-2.
-Hard copy W-2s will be mailed no later than January 31, 2022.
+Hard copy W-2s will be mailed no later than January 31, 2023.
 Printed W-2s will be sent to the employee’s address of record.
 We encourage everyone expecting a printed W-2 to verify their address of record is accurate in EEX.
 Employees should also verify their address of record is correct if they submitted a forwarding or change of addresses to the U.S. Postal Service.
-Any corrections or changes to addresses should be completed by December 17, 2021, to ensure receipt of hard copy W-2.
+Any corrections or changes to addresses should be completed by December 16, 2022, to ensure receipt of hard copy W-2.
 The address may be verified by reviewing the latest electronic Leave and Earnings Statements in Employee Express.

-f you would like to make the election for the electronic 2021 Form W-2, these changes must be processed no later than December 27, 2021.
+If you would like to make the election for the electronic 2022 Form W-2, these changes must be processed prior to December 27, 2022.
 There are many advantages to receiving your W-2 electronically: